openstax/biglearn-sparfa-server/README.md

 ### Installation

-1.  `cd` into biglearn-sparfa-server.

-2. Install biglearn-sparfa-algs:

-    `pip install -e path/to/biglearn-sparfa-algs`

-3. Install biglearn-sparfa-server:

-    `pip install -e .[dev]`
+1. Run `pipenv install --dev` to create a virtualenv and install the dev dependencies. pipenv should prompt you to install python 3.6 if you don't have it yet.
+    If it doesn't, you can run `pyenv install 3.6.6` to install it manually.

-4. Run `make .env` to copy .env.example into .env, then fill in the API tokens for biglearn-api and biglearn-scheduler.
+2. Run `make .env` to copy .env.example into .env, then fill in the API tokens for biglearn-api and biglearn-scheduler.
     Also make sure the URLs are correct for the environment you desire to use.

-5. Initialize the database user and database and run all migrations:
+3. Initialize the database user and the database and run all migrations:

     `make setup-all`

-## SPARFA CLI
+## CLI

+If using pipenv, prefix all CLI commands with `pipenv run`

+### SPARFA Commands

 - `sparfa load` and `sparfa calc` can run individual loaders and calculations.
   Run these commands to obtain a list of available loaders and calculations.